 In addition, a performance of Love Notes will be presented.
 Love Notes is a timeless love story told through selected readings of love letters between John Murray and his American bride, Judith Sargent, with musical accompaniment.

-Early Registration: February 4 to February 28, 2019.
-Take advantage of early bird discounts.
+Registration: Closes April 30, 2019.
 Space is limited, so please register early.

 Program: Follow this link for the full program.